 Plant-Based Milk.

-Having plant-based milk on hand is amazing for adding flavor to recipes, drinking alone, or using it for cereal, shakes, and smoothies.
+Having plant-based milk on hand is fantastic for enhancing the flavor of recipes, enjoying on its own, or using in cereal, shakes, and smoothies.

 Vegetable Stock or Bouillon Base/Cubes.

-Homemade vegetable stock is easy to make, but if you don’t have time vegetable stock or bouillon base/cubes do the trick.
-These come in handy to add flavor to your soups or to help you make that gravy or sauce you’re trying to make!
+Homemade vegetable stock is easy to make, but if you’re short on time, vegetable stock or bouillon base/cubes can do the trick.
+They come in handy for adding flavor to your soups or for helping you make that gravy or sauce you’re trying to perfect!